 Fibromyalgia – Amplified musculoskeletal pain (AMP) can be localized or diffuse.
 It is considered to be diffuse when at least 3 major body parts are affected for longer than 3 months.
 Frequently this involves all or almost all of the body.
 Fibromyalgia is just one sub-type of diffuse amplified pain and certain diagnostic criteria must be met before such a diagnosis can be made.
 The adult criterion for diagnosis of fibromyalgia is five painful and tender points (the old criteria for a diagnosis of fibromyalgia required that 11 of 18 tender points be painful when pressed upon).
 There is also other criteria for diagnosis in children which requires multiple other symptoms such as sleep disturbance, weather sensitivity, abdominal pain, etc. That tender point count, and now, requirement to have widespread pain is quite typical of diffuse amplified pain in children.
-There are many patients with diffuse amplified musculoskeletal pain whose symptoms do not fully fulfill the criterion for a diagnosis of fibromyalgia.
+There are many patients with diffuse amplified musculoskeletal pain whose symptoms do not fully fulfill the criteria for a diagnosis of fibromyalgia.